When Is the Best Time to Buy a Mattress? Top 3 Times of Year to Save

 Ah, the smell of new products.
 Chances are, you know exactly what we’re talking about.
 Pull a new purchase out of its box, and often it’ll release a strong scent, particularly if it’s been wrapped in plastic.
 According to the Sleep Foundation, this is called off-gassing, and it happens when volatile organic compounds (VOCs) are released into the air.

-Off-gassing isn’t necessarily dangerous, but it can cause headaches, nausea, and dizziness if you’re sensitive to smells.
+Off-gassing isn’t necessarily dangerous, but it can cause headaches, nausea and dizziness if you’re sensitive to smells.
 And if you have respiratory issues, you may experience airway irritation and difficulty breathing.
-To minimize this, choose a latex, hybrid, or innerspring mattress.
+To minimize this, choose a latex, hybrid or innerspring mattress.
 Organic mattresses are smart picks too.

 Set on foam but looking to limit VOC exposure?
-Look for one made from materials with CertiPur-US, Oeko-Tex, Greenguard Gold, or Eco-Institut certifications, like Avocado’s Green Mattress.
+Look for one made from materials with CertiPur-US, Oeko-Tex, Greenguard Gold or Eco-Institut certifications, like Avocado’s Green Mattress.
 You can also leave your new mattress in a well-ventilated room until the scent goes away.

 All mattresses have been required to contain flame retardants since 2007.
 At first glance, that doesn’t sound controversial.
-But as the National Institute of Environmental Health Sciences notes, these flame retardant chemicals have been linked to problems with the immune and endocrine systems, neurological function, and reproduction.
+But as the National Institute of Environmental Health Sciences notes, these flame retardant chemicals have been linked to problems with the immune and endocrine systems, neurological function and reproduction.
 They also can increase your chance of cancer.

 The good news is that there are other solutions, such as wool, that are much more natural.

-How long a mattress will last
+How to sell a used mattress

-- Russell Jelinek, senior director of engineering, quality, and compliance at Casper
+- Russell Jelinek, senior director of engineering, quality and compliance at Casper

-- Sleep Foundation: “Mattress Sizes”
+- Sleep Foundation: “Mattress Sizes and Dimensions”

 - National Institute of Environmental Health Sciences: “Flame Retardants”